Mostly contracting random maps: Global contraction on average, proximality and unique ergodicity

 as $n \rightarrow \infty$.
 This implies that $\int \phi \, d\mu= \int \phi \, d\nu$.
 Since from the Weierstrass-Stone theorem, every real-valued continuous function on a compact metric space can be approximated in the uniform norm by Lipschitz functions, we get by dominated convergence theorem that, actually, $\int \phi \, d\mu= \int \phi \, d\nu$ holds for every continuous function $\phi$.
 This implies that $\mu=\nu$. \end{proof}

 As mentioned in item (a) of Corollary~\ref{rem:measure-mean-quasicompactness}, if $f$ is proximal and has the local contraction property, then it is uniquely ergodic.
-This follows from the previous comment and proposition above.
+This follows from the previous proposition together with the preceding discussion.
 The following result follows~\cite[Rem.~5]{peigne1993iterated}.